tschuelia/difficulty-prediction-training-data/README.md

 In the output directory you will find a subdirectory for each MSA you provided as input.
 Each subdirectory contains a `data.sqlite3` SQLite database and a Parquet file.

 The subdirectory `output_files` contains the intermediate files and logs of all snakemake steps.

+### Training Data
+This repository also contains the training data as parquet file.
+To open the file, you need `pyarrow` or `fastparquet` installed in your environment.
+Then you can open the file with pandas using `pd.read_parquet("training_data.parquet")`.

+Careful, the training data does not only contain all features we used during our prediction experiments, but also the features we used to quantify the difficulty.
+The file `features.py` contains further explanation of the features and lists of features and respective labels that can be used for experimenting with the training data.

+## Preprint Publication
+The paper explaining the details of Pythia is available as preprint on BioRxiv:
+Haag, J., Höhler, D., Bettisworth, B., & Stamatakis, A. (2022). **From Easy to Hopeless - Predicting the Difficulty of Phylogenetic Analyses.** BioRxiv. [https://doi.org/10.1101/2022.06.20.496790](https://doi.org/10.1101/2022.06.20.496790)